 Nine species in eight separate genera populate forest floors wherever their mushroom hosts flourish.
 Favorites of many hikers and botanists, their bloom ranges from spring through fall, depending on the species and location.

-Two species, the Ghost Pipes (Monotropa uniflora), pictured above, and the more colorful Pinesaps (Monotropa hypopithys) pictured second, adapt to forest floors from Alaska in the Northwest to Florida in the Southeast.
+Probably the two most common species are the Ghost Pipes (Monotropa uniflora), pictured above, and the more colorful Pinesaps (Monotropa hypopithys) pictured second.
+They both adapt to forest floors from Alaska in the Northwest to Florida in the Southeast.

 Monotropa adaptability partially explains their evolutionary success.
 They grow in association with a variety of mycorrhizal fungi, predominantly in the Russulaceae mushroom family.